What’s always working in the background, even when you don’t see it? Your heart! No wonder heart health is so important.

 Manage Your Stress Levels

+A commonly overlooked factor to heart health is stress.
 Stress can negatively affect your heart health in many ways, from raising the risk of high blood pressure to impacting cholesterol levels.
-Exploring healthy ways to confront and cope with your stress can support your heart health—as well as your overall health.
+Exploring ways to confront and cope with your stress can support your heart health—as well as your overall well-being.

 14. Identify Your Stress

 Everyone has different stress triggers.
 Learn to spot yours by keeping a journal and writing down how you feel every day.
-Once you know what leads to stress in your life, you can mitigate the impact of those stressors.
+When you are feeling stressed, what sensations is your body experiencing?
+Can you identify the specific moment that your body starting signaling to you?
+Once you know what stress feels like and what leads to stress in your life, you can start to mitigate the impact of those stressors and try to rectify problematic patterns.

 Researchers have found that social relationships may help reduce your risk of high blood pressure and other problems—and may even help you live longer.
-Keep up with others from a safe distance with regular virtual check-ins.
-Even just hearing a loved one’s voice can make a difference.
+Prioritize your friends, loved ones and even strangers.
+Community is everywhere, from local gardening clubs to library classes.
+Even just hearing a loved one’s voice can make a difference, so if it’s more accessible, keep up with others with regular virtual check-ins.
+It’s never been easier to send a thoughtful text to a friend or call a loved one and ask about their day.

 16. Practice Self-Care Daily